Top Menu

 The materials I used:

-For the desk's base, I used 1 x 3 material instead of a single piece of plywood to keep the structure light, preventing any sagging.
+For the desk's base, I used 1 x 3 material instead of a single piece of plywood to keep the structure light and prevent sagging.

 3/4" pocket holes were used for its entire construction.

-I brought it to the room for a dry fit and it looked very OK.
-However, I didn't install it just yet.
-I decided to first build the drawers.
+I brought it to the room for a dry fit, and it looked very OK.
+However, I haven't installed it yet.

 3. BUILDING THE DRAWERS